Provisional Professional Members List

 Sandra L Perrin

-Qualifications: Cert IV Community Services Work, BA, Grad Dip Dance Movement Therapy, ARAD, DTAA (Associate)
+Qualifications: Cert IV Community Services Work, BA, Grad Dip Dance Movement Therapy, ARAD, DTAA (Prov.
+DMT)

 Experience: Worked as an independent contemporary dancer and choreographer in Sydney and taught dance to children for several years.
-Worked with community organisations in disability and mental health.
-Currently working in community mental health organisation assisting with personal growth groups in a peer support role.
-Interested in dance movement therapy with people with mental health issues and children with disabilities, particularly autism.
+Worked with community organisations in disability and mental health, mainly as a peer support worker.
+Experience in facilitating DMT groups for adults with mental health issues, using a peer-led recovery-oriented approach.
+Interested in dance movement therapy for older people and children.

 Mobile: 0458 560 655 / Email: email@example.com